PeppermintCoding123/Obsidian/NumEig/Quest - Wright Batchelor.md

 - bei allen $\_\{ij\}$ check dass ein Komma dazwischen kommt
 - alle $\in$ mit zahlen danach haben ()
 - mak shure that all refferances are presens.

+# Korrektur
+1. ~~Den Pink markierten = in Sofia korektur
+2. ~~Adjust Arnoldi into theory 2.2
+3. ~~Print as pdf & correkt
+4. Adjust as you can
+5. Go home